FredJiang0324/Anatomy-of-Agentic-Memory/Readme.md

 ## ⚡ Introduction

 This repo maintains a curated list of papers on **agentic memory for LLM-based agents**, organized around the taxonomy introduced in our survey.
 We cover Memory-Augmented Generation (MAG) systems across four structural paradigms and will keep the list updated as the field evolves.

-Contributions are welcome!
+If you have a new paper or find a work we missed, feel free to open an **issue** or submit a **pull request** — it helps us maintain this repo, update our manuscript, and contribute to the broader community. 🤝

 ## 🔍 What Makes This Survey Different